p2-inc/phasetwo-docs/blog/2025-07-24-new-dash-launch.md

 ## Cluster Creation Across Regions and Tiers

 Create Keycloak clusters with support for different performance and availability tiers.
-Whether you're running a dev sandbox or a production-grade deployment, the dashboard has you covered.
+Whether you're running a dev sandbox or a production-grade deployment, the dashboard provides you with the tools you need to do so.

 ## Built for the Future